2023 Most Popular Film, Video & Photographic Arts Bachelor's Degree Schools in Florida

 Check out the film bachelor's degree programs at these schools if you want to attend one of the most popular in Florida.

-Our 2023 rankings named Full Sail University the most popular school in Florida for film, video and photographic arts students working on their bachelor’s degree.
-Located in the large suburb of Winter Park, Full Sail University is a private for-profit college with a fairly large student population.
+Our analysis found Full Sail University to be the most popular school for film, video and photographic arts students who want to pursue a bachelor’s degree in Florida.
+Located in the suburb of Winter Park, Full Sail University is a private for-profit school with a fairly large student population.

 Of the 401 students majoring in film at Full Sail University, 72% are male and 28% are female.